feiye-vims/schism-tut/docs/share-your-own-tutorials/share-your-own-tutorials.md

 ```
 Here, the "nav_order" only has local effect under "Your Tutorial", and you should assign an appropriate value to each of your tutorial pages.
 You can use `docs/compound-flood/param.md` as a template.

+## Adding a new page to an existing tutorial
+This is similar to adding things in a [Long tutorial](#long-tutorial), just remember to set a parent at the beginning few lines of your newly added page (\*.md).

 ## Minor edits
 If you need to do some minor edits on the existing pages of a tutorial, the easiest way is probably directly editing the source code on Github's webpage.